johnaweiss/HTML-Micro-Templating/readme.md

  - No database needed.
  - Built using vanilla Javascript.
 No library or framework needed.
 Extremely lightweight Javascript.
  - HTML templates and data can be mixed and switched with the same ease as CSS styles, as long as the fields match up.
- - Data-placeholders can be anywhere in the template's HTML, including element metadata.
+ - Variable data can be inserted anywhere in the template's HTML, including element metadata.
  - Clean, resilient code.

 ## Operation